 It is important to note that time must be paid for all research, even if there are negative results to a search.

 To commence the research, all you have to provide are the birth, death or marriage details in Scotland for the individual whose ancestry you wish to trace.
 Obviously, the more details you already know about the family the better, as less time will then be needed for the search.
 Oral history can have its place and sometimes even family stories can lead to a better understanding of an individual, although research can often dispel the myth, unfortunately!
 It is important that ALL known details are provided about the family prior to research commencing, to avoid any duplication of work.

-The completed family history will be in the form of a report
+The completed family history will be in the form of a detailed report

-detailing the investigation process and its findings, as well as full details transcribed from the relevant birth, death and marriages certificates and any other documentation referred
+describing the investigation process and its findings, as well as transcriptions of the relevant birth, death and marriage certificates and any other documentation referred to.
+References

-to.
-References for all of the sources used in the report will be listed.
+for all of the sources used in the report will be listed.
 The report will be emailed to the client, unless a printed version is requested, in which case a

 All information supplied to or from a client will be treated with the upmost confidentiality and yourscottishfamilytree complies with the new data protection regulations on the storage and transmission of personal data.

 It would normally take at least 2-4 weeks for a family history to be researched, but due to the fact that appointments must now be made to use the facilities at Scotlandspeople Centre, this may take longer.
 (If a presentation pack is requested, this will take much longer, so bear this in mind when planning to have this completed in time for a particular date).
-If any problems occur to delay this, the client will be informed immediately.
+If any problems occur in the research, the client will be informed immediately.
 If research is required urgently, it may be possible to have the commission treated with a high priority, but this will incur further charges.